James Kavanagh (media personality): 2018: Television career and The Currabinny Cookbook

 As of 2018, Kavanagh has been largely inactive on Snapchat, instead favouring the platform Instagram for the stream of content he is principally known for, which too has a story feature in the vain of the app.
 He also posts occasionally to a personal YouTube channel that consists of travel vlogs and comedic content, often with more cinematic editing and production values; the earliest video on his channel dates back to 2013, one of many older uploads that have since been removed.

 Personal life

 Kavanagh is pro-choice and was very prolific and active in his support of the movement to repeal the Eighth Amendment of Bunreacht na hÉireann ahead of the referendum held on it in May 2018.

-Kavanagh lives with his partner William Murray, a Ballymaloe trained chef and freelance artist.
-As an artist, William is known for his graphic depictions of male nudes.
+Kavanagh lives with his partner William Murray, a chef and freelance artist.
 The two met through the gay hookup app, Grindr.
-Reluctant to meet at first, as Murray's profile had been blank, Kavanagh has stated that it was Williams ‘superb grammar and punctuation’ that led him to eventually meet Murray.
-The two men met for a coffee in Powerscourt Centre on Dublin's Clarendon Street, and have since remained together as a couple.
+Reluctant to meet at first, as Murray's profile had been blank, Kavanagh has stated that it was William's "superb grammar and punctuation" that led him to eventually meet Murray.
 In May 2018, the two adopted a Welsh Sphynx cat whom they named after Diana, Princess of Wales.